leogaudin/libasm/README.md

 jz end
 ```

-### Implementation
+## Implementation

-In this implementation, **I will not show code like in the previous ones**, just describe the logic with more depth.
+**I will not show code like in the previous ones**, just describe the logic with more depth.

 My intermediates registers will be `rax` and `r8` (not the most efficient code but easier to understand).